NVIDIA/FasterTransformer/README.md

 ```

 Note that many folders contains many sub-folders to split different models.
 Quantization tools are move to `examples`, like `examples/tensorflow/bert/bert-quantization/` and `examples/pytorch/bert/bert-quantization-sparsity/`.

+### Global Environment

+FasterTransformer provides some convenient environment variables for debuging and testing.

+1. `FT_LOG_LEVEL`: This environment controls the log level of debug messae.
+More details are in `src/fastertransformer/utils/logger.h`.
+Note that the program will print lots of message when the level is lower than `DEBUG` and the program would become very slow.
+2. `FT_NVTX`: If it is set to be `ON` like `FT_NVTX=ON ./bin/gpt_example`, the program will insert tha tag of nvtx to help profiling the program.
+3. `FT_DEBUG_LEVEL`: If it is set to be `DEBUG`, then the program will run `cudaDeviceSynchronize()` after every kernels.
+Otherwise, the kernel is executued asynchronously by default.
+It is helpful to locate the error point during debuging.
+But this flag affects the performance of program significantly.
+So, it should be used only for debuging.

 ## Performance